Security and privacy

 - the backend generates a random 16-byte salt and derives a 32-byte key with Argon2id

-- the backend stores the salt and a verification token -- the result of encrypting a known string with your derived key, so it can verify in the future that a password reconstructs the correct key
+- the backend stores the salt and a verification token — the result of encrypting a known string with your derived key, so it can later confirm that a password reconstructs the correct key

 - the backend returns the derived key to the app

-- the app stores it in the operating system's secure storage
+- the app stores it in the OS secure storage

-What's not stored on the server: your password, the derived key, or a decryptable copy of your data.
-Only the salt and the verification token.
+What's not kept on the server: not your password, not the derived key, not a decryptable copy of your data.
+Just the salt and the verification token.

 Double layer